nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medicationrequest.md

    <td>A plan or request that is fulfilled in whole or in part by this medication request.</td>
   </tr>
 </table>

+{% include important.html content="The use of this element is under NHS Digital technical review along with 'priorPrescription' when the order is for a re-fill/re-supply/re-order of previous medication." %}

 See the [Overview](develop_overview.html) page for guidance on using FHIR References.